mdsumner/gdal-builds/README.md

 and see that `show_versions()` of them all are in alignment (hurrah!).

-IF you want `/vsicurl` then you must run with this, for example:
+IF you want `/vsicurl` to work then you must run with this, for example:

     docker run --rm -ti --security-opt seccomp=unconfined ghcr.io/mdsumner/gdal-builds:rocker-gdal-dev

+## NOTES

+I have an odd mix of pip installs that reflects me getting them to not install static binaries (I haven’t succeed in aligning versions of HDF and NetCDF yet).

 All very much WIP, I can’t otherwise get rocker to do what I want yet (it’s kind of built in the other direction, first they layer up R base